Anoncheg1/diboard/README.md

 TODO:
 ----------
-1. Check "pull missing threads" if response is not thread there is will be loop and overflow.
-2. create new web-frontend with HTML cache
+1. create new web-frontend with HTML cache
-3. unit test for TLS
+2. unit test for TLS
-4. make separate implementation of pull and push for fast flow.
+3. make separate implementation of pull and push for fast flow.

 For nntpchan:
 ----------